Converting A Shed Into A Chicken Coop

 Convert a Shed Into a Chicken Coop

-Sure, you may start out with two or three chicks, but before you know it, you have a whole flock running around your yard that rivals a poultry city.
+Raising chickens is something that is both fun and rewarding, so much so, in fact, that the number of chickens you have may grow more quickly than their coop.
+Sure, you may start out with only 2-3 chicks, but before you know it, you have a whole flock running around your yard that rivals a poultry city.
+Find out how many chicks are a good number for you here.

 a flock of brown chickens eating food from the frozen ground

-Years ago, we used to house our pigs in a 10 x 13-foot shed but as we soon found out, raising pigs is an addiction as well and we outgrew that shed rather quickly.
+Years ago, we used to house our pigs in a 10 x 13-foot shed, but we soon found ourselves with more pigs than our shed could hold and we had to relocate them to a bigger area.

 Here is a step by step guide to converting a shed into a coop.